GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/03-channel-components/02-channel-list-header.md

 The `ChannelListHeader` component allows you to display a header for the channel screen.
 It sets up the following:

-* `Avatar`: Shows the current user image.
+* `leadingContent`: Shows the current user image.
 The style is applied from the `ChatTheme` wrapper. <!-- TODO WIP PAGE -->
 * `ChannelHeaderTitle`: A component that shows the title of the header, or a loading view if there's no network available.
-* `action`: A customizable trailing action shown at the end of the header, exposed as a parameter.  `DefaultChannelListHeaderAction` by default.
+* `trailingContent`: A customizable trailing action shown at the end of the header, exposed as a parameter.  `DefaultChannelListHeaderAction` by default.

 Let's see how to use the header.